MystenLabs/solitaire/README.md

 In this on-chain version of Klondike solitaire, the player creates a game whose rules are entirely governed by the smart contract.
 The player has the ability to choose between two modes: Normal mode which is the original Klondike solitaire and Easy mode which is a game with all the Aces placed on the piles.
 After initiating the game, the player has to place all the cards starting from Ace to King of each suit to the respective pile.
 The allowed moves are opening one deck card each time, placing a card from deck to column or a pile, placing a card from column to a different column or a pile and placing a card from pile to column.
-When the player manages to place all cards to the 4 piles, he needs to click the button “View Results” to register the win onchain and be able to view the history of past games.
+When the player manages to place all cards to the 4 piles, he needs to click the button "View Results" to register the win onchain and be able to view the history of past games.

 ### Smart Contracts